 Let’s not take our eye off the ball, folks.
 The bottom line is that women historically have not received equal pay for equal work and that needs to stop.
 The only conversation worth having on this subject centers on working together to achieve one very clear goal.
 So what can we do to effect real change and move toward overcoming the gender wage gap in our own lives?
 Here are a few ideas.

-5 Tips For Overcoming Gender Wage Inequality
+5 Tips For Overcoming Gender Inequality In Work And Wages

 - We’re Americans.
 Our voices matter and our votes count.
 If this issue is important to us, we need to figure out which lawmakers care about gender wage equality as much as we do and support them.